-Similarly to the ARIC visit 5 exam, ARIC visit 6 study personnel are likely to interact and consult with individuals who serve as proxies for an ARIC cohort member or as informants who contribute information additional to that provided by an ARIC participant.
+As for previous contacts with ARIC study participants, Visit 7 study personnel is likely to interact and consult with individuals who serve as proxies for an ARIC cohort member or as informants who contribute information additional to that provided by an ARIC participant.
 This may happen at several levels, such as during semi-annual follow-up interviews, recruitment, the informed consent process, or in sharing information on an ARIC participant's day-to-day activities as part of the participant's assessment.

 This section provides study-wide definitions for these roles when exercised on behalf of the ARIC participants, general guidance on the criteria by which the need to engage a proxy or informant is determined, and describes their role in recruitment.
 An exam proxy is a person who can provide informed consent on behalf of an ARIC participant who is unable to do so for him/herself (for example, if cognitively impaired).
-The designation of an exam proxy is a process regulated by ethical conduct of research guidelines and is addressed in greater detailed in the section on informed consent.
+The designation of an exam proxy is a process regulated by ethical conduct of research guidelines and is addressed in greater detail in the section on informed consent.

-As part of the ARIC visit 6 exam all participants will update the information on their proxy respondent (or will identify one if not already done) for purposes of cohort follow-up.
-This is a person designated by the participant to provide medical information about the participant to ARIC personnel and/or to sign the Medical Release Form to obtain hospital or physician records for the ARIC study.
+A proxy respondent is a person designated by the ARIC participant who is authorized to provide medical information about the participant to ARIC personnel, and/or sign the Medical Release Form to obtain hospital or physician records for the ARIC study.
 An exam proxy can be also considered the proxy respondent for ARIC's follow-up.

-An informant is a person sufficiently familiar with the participant's daily activities to be able to provide adequate information on the behaviors and functional ability of an ARIC participant.
+An informant is a person designated by the ARIC participant who is sufficiently familiar with the participant's daily activities to be able to provide adequate information on the behaviors and functional ability of an ARIC participant.
 If sufficiently familiar with the participant's performance in the course of daily activities, an exam proxy may serve as an informant.
 Thus, for most participants, the exam proxy and the informant are the same person, although this is not required.